Recommendations were developed by the Society's Advisory Committee on Access to MS Medications

 examines the pricing trajectories in the United States of disease-modifying therapies (DMT) for MS over the last 20 years and assess the influences on rising prices.

-Daniel Hartung, PharmD, MPH and Dennis Bourdette, MD of Oregon Health & Science University track the rising cost of 14 disease-modifying therapies from the introduction of the first DMT in 1993 to 2016.
+Daniel Hartung, PharmD, MPH of Oregon Health & Science University tracks the rising prices of MS DMTs from the introduction of the first DMT in 1993 to August 2019.

 Medicare Beneficiaries Face Growing Out-of-Pocket Burden for Specialty Drugs While in Catastrophic Coverage Phase